4-way Female FS – AAA Category

 9.1 Training flights may only take place prior to the start of the competition.
 Fifteen minutes per team has been allocated and included in the entry fee.

-10.1 Each individual is responsible for supplying their own clothing and footwear.
+10.1 Each individual is responsible for supplying their own suitable clothing and footwear.

 10.2 Flight suits, helmets, goggles, elbow & knee pads and ear plugs may be supplied upon request on arrival, subject to availability.